 The BMW Museum had a special exhibit last month.
 They had many Glas scooters and cars from the 1950′s and 1960′s.
 Many people do not know that Glas was part of the BMW Group.
 The Glas factory was closed in 1969 and made over.
 In 1973 the former Glas factory now produced 5 series in Dingolfing.
 The rest as we say, is history.

 The BMW Art Drive!
 BMW Art Car Collection Exhibit has kicked off in London.
 The ICA, in partnership with BMW, the Mayor of London and the London 2012 Festival, has taken over a landmark car park in Shoreditch for two weeks only from 21 July to 4 August for a unique exhibition of the BMW ART CAR COLLECTIONon show for the first time in the UK.
 Admission is free.

-BIMMERPOST member Roger Lightness was very lucky this morning to have access to the setting up of BMW’s ICA Art car exhibition in London and has shared these photos with us.
+BIMMERPOST member Roger Lightness was very lucky this morning to have access to the setting up … CONTINUED

 On this episode of Head 2 Head, Automobile Magazine’s Jason Cammisa rekindles a classic European sports sedan battle, pitting the legendary BMW E30 M3 against it’s Cosworth-powered rival, the Mercedes-Benz 190E 2.3-16.
 Find out which homologation special is the most special of all.

 The BMW 3 Series plays an important role in the BMW history.
 This documentary gives you an overview over six generations of the BMW 3 Series.
 Starting from 1975, every new model has its own characteristics, but always the same roots.
 The BMW 3 Series sedan is the latest representative of a long history.

 100 Z1s and 180 participants from 12 countries gathered at BMW HQ in Munich last month to celebrate the Z1′s 25th anniversary.